-ALBANY, N.Y. — A New York justice on June 20 ordered all claimants and parties interested in the liquidation of Frontier Insurance Co. to show cause why the insurer’s liquidator should not be authorized to sell real property for $3.6 million (In the matter of the liquidation of Frontier Insurance Co., No. 000097/2006, N.Y.
-Sup., Albany Co.).
+NEW YORK — A New York justice on Aug.
+29 asked policyholders, claimants, creditors and parties interested in the affairs of Guarantee Insurance Co. to show cause as to why the insurer’s ancillary receivership proceeding should not be closed (In the matter of the ancillary receivership of Guarantee Insurance Co., No. 453158/2017, N.Y.
+Sup., New York Co.).

-NEW ORLEANS — In a criminal action over an auditor’s role in the liquidation of an insolvent insurer, a Louisiana federal judge on June 21 denied a defendant’s motion for a certificate of innocence for his conviction for money laundering (United States v.
+NEW ORLEANS — A Louisiana federal judge on Sept.
+6 refused to reconsider a ruling in a criminal action over an auditor’s role in the liquidation of an insolvent insurer in which the judge denied a defendant’s motion for a certificate of innocence for his conviction for money laundering (United States v.
 Michael H. O’Keefe Sr., No. 95-106, E.D.
-La., 2018 U.S. Dist.
-LEXIS 103893).
+La.).